bwunder/anonym/README.md

   <pre>anonym &gt; <span style="color: #00AAAA;">batch edit</span></pre>
 Alternately, the __batch__ command's alias (in this case, a shortcut) can be used:
   <pre>anonym &gt; <span style="color: #00AAAA;">? edit</span></pre>
-And, in either case, the CLI's TAB-key based autocomplete functionality may be invoked
+And, in either case, the CLI's TAB-key based auto-complete functionality may be invoked
   <pre>
     anonym &gt; <span style="color: #00AAAA;">b[TAB] e[TAB]</span>
     - or -
     anonym &gt; <span style="color: #00AAAA;">? e[TAB]</span></pre>
-When changes are 'saved' within the editor and the editor is exited, the node.js event loop resumes.
+When changes are 'saved' within the editor and the editor is exited, the Node.js event loop resumes.
 To review the changes any time the event loop is active:
   <pre>
     anonym &gt; <span style="color: #00AAAA;">?</span>
     SELECT top 1 name,